Ignatius997/WWW_blok1/enhanced_markdown.md

 ### Duckduckgo results about Tennison Gambit

-The Tennison Gambit is an aggressive gambit opening for White.
-The Tennison can happen after Black goes for the Scandinavian Defense or if White plays the Reti Opening and Black plays 1...d5.
-Not common in master-level games, the Tennison is still a playable gambit line, especially at the club level.
+White can enter the Tennison Gambit after Black plays the Scandinavian Defense with 1.e4 d5 2.Nf3.
+White can also play the Tennison starting with the Reti Opening after 1.Nf3 d5 2.e4.
+White's idea is to offer a pawn for quick development and good piece activity.
+There are also a few traps that Black can fall into, especially if they don't know .

 Video:
 [![](https://tse1.mm.bing.net/th?id=OVP.jcQiXRWcCoBK8fZEWX3T9gHgFo&pid=Api)](https://www.youtube.com/watch?v=Ejv7e4gf7cQ)